gearglow/ReptiliaWithATwist/The List.md

 "_Izorratu,_" Izzy breathed.

 "And yet, you hide your most distinctive scar," Rita finally piped up.
-"Why is that, Miss Potter?"
+"Why is that, Elysia -- can I call you Elysia?"

 "I didn't _earn_ that one, Rita -- can I call you Rita?"
 Elysia said.
-"Let's talk after, and I'll tell you how I actually got that one.
+"Let's talk after, and I'll tell you how I _really_ got that one.
 Anyway, it's been nothing but trouble, so I had it removed the muggle way a few days ago.
 It's been hidden with make-up before that." _Damn, I'm getting a bit too good at lying through my teeth._ C'est la vie.

 "I find it hard to believe such outlandish tales," Karkaroff scoffed.
 "You are but a child."

 Elysia crossed her arms.
 "I can show you some memories, if you insist.
 Actually, yeah, let's do that.
 Robbie?
 The pensieve, please."

+Robbie popped away and came back a second later, setting the Potter pensieve on the staff table.

 "Miss Potter," Ollivander said.
 "Can you truly cast a corporeal _Patronus?_"

 She simply held out her hand for her wand.
-Olivander handed it back, and she waved everyone out of the way as she faced the center of the Great Hall.
+Ollivander handed it back, and she waved everyone out of the way as she faced the center of the Great Hall.

 "_Expecto patronum!_" She proclaimed, thoughts full of Hermione and Luna.